Russian in Moscow

 Additional Items to Consider

-Students will need visas to Russia and the director of the program will assist with visas.
+Students will need visas to enter Russia and the director of the program will assist with the process.

-Students have a chance to take a class of Russian at any level for a total of 6 credit hours.
+Students are able to take a Russian class at any level for a total of 6 credit hours.

-This program is targeted towards junior and senior level students minoring in Russian or programs which require foreign language.
+This program is targeted toward junior and senior level students minoring in Russian or programs which require foreign language.

 All dates are tentative and subject to change

 RUS 320: Russian Oral & Written Communication (3 credits)